chjj/leasedump/README.md

 DNS servers and subsequently determined that it would be easier to simply parse the `.lease` files directly.
 Is there a CLI tool for this?
 Apparently not.

-[dhcpdump] and [dchprobe] come close, but don't allow one to parse a DHCP message file directly.
+[dhcpdump] and [dhcprobe] come close, but don't allow one to parse a DHCP message file directly.

 _leasedump_ repurposes some code from [dhcpdump] to parse DHCP messages.
 It